andrikpowell/nyan-dsda-demo-regression-test/README.md

     - `ruby dsda-reg-test.rb av`
     - `ruby dsda-reg-test.rb av/av01-123`
   - Options:
-    - `--failed-only` run only the demos that failed during the last test (see `regression-test/data-export/failures.csv`).
+    - `--failed-only` / `--retry-failed` run only the demos that failed during the last test (see `regression-test/data-export/failures.csv`).
     - `--fill-demo-folder` Fill missing DemoFolder values in `overrides.csv` and exit.
     - `--set-exe-path <PATH>` Override the new engine executable for this run.
     - `--set-old-exe-path <PATH>` Override the old/reference engine executable for this run.